Face Masks & Gloves Trading License in Dubai

 The UAE's tax environment adds further appeal.
 There is no personal income tax, and the corporate tax rate introduced in 2023 remains competitive by international standards.
 Free zone entities benefit from additional incentives, including profit repatriation rights and exemption from import duties on goods intended for re-export.
 These factors collectively make Dubai one of the most attractive jurisdictions for international PPE traders looking to establish a permanent base.

 The scope of products covered is broad.
 Traders may deal in surgical masks, N95 and FFP2 respirators, and a full range of protective gloves including nitrile, latex, and vinyl variants, whether disposable or reusable.
-This breadth allows licence holders to serve both medical-grade procurement channels and industrial or commercial buyers seeking general-purpose PPE.
+This breadth allows license holders to serve both medical-grade procurement channels and industrial or commercial buyers seeking general-purpose PPE.

 Permitted Business Activities Under Code 4771.81

-Under this activity code, licence holders may source PPE from international manufacturers and supply those products to buyers on the UAE mainland, across the GCC, and in global markets.
+Under this activity code, license holders may source PPE from international manufacturers and supply those products to buyers on the UAE mainland, across the GCC, and in global markets.
 The re-export corridors available through Dubai's logistics network are particularly valuable for traders targeting high-growth regions including Africa, South Asia, and Eastern Europe.

-Licence holders may also hold and manage inventory within free zone warehousing facilities, giving them the operational flexibility to respond quickly to large or urgent orders.
+License holders may also hold and manage inventory within free zone warehousing facilities, giving them the operational flexibility to respond quickly to large or urgent orders.
 This warehousing capability, combined with the zone's direct connectivity to major air and sea freight routes, supports a genuinely efficient supply chain operation.

-Who Should Apply for This Licence
+Who Should Apply for This License

-The face masks and gloves trading licence under Activity Code 4771.81 is suited to a wide range of business profiles.
+The face masks and gloves trading license under Activity Code 4771.81 is suited to a wide range of business profiles.
 International PPE manufacturers seeking a Middle East distribution base will find the free zone structure provides a cost-effective and fully foreign-owned presence in the region.
 Healthcare supply chain companies looking to serve GCC hospital and clinic networks will benefit from the zone's regulatory clarity and logistics access.

 Entrepreneurs and SMEs entering the medical consumables trading sector can take advantage of flexible office packages that keep initial overheads low while the business builds its customer base.
 Existing UAE businesses looking to diversify into protective equipment categories can add the activity to their portfolio without establishing an entirely new entity in many cases.
 Re-export traders with established relationships in African or South Asian markets will find Dubai South particularly well suited to their operational model, given its unmatched connectivity to those regions.